meliabt19/employee-directory/README.md

-# Unit 19 React Homework: Employee Directory

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+For this assignment, I will create a employee directory with React.
+This assignment will required me to break up the application's UI into components, manage component state, and respond to user events.

 ## User Story